nautilus-cyberneering/pygithub/docs/how_to_sign_commits_using_the_gitpython_package.md

 fingerprint = import_result.fingerprints[0]
 ```

-The code it's very simple.
-For this example I'm passing both the private key and passphrase as environment variables.
+The code is very simple.
+For this example, I'm passing both the private key and passphrase as environment variables.
 I'm using docker for the example and docker `.env` file for passing env vars.
-But since docker does not allow to use multi-line string values for variables, I had to store the privete key as a one-line string and then convert it back to the standard multi-line version.
+But since docker does not allow to use multi-line string values for variables, I had to store the private key as a one-line string and then convert it back to the standard multi-line version.
 That means the `gpg_private_key` variable contains something like:

 ```text
 GPG_PRIVATE_KEY=-----BEGIN PGP PRIVATE KEY BLOCK-----\n\nl****************************\n-----END PGP PRIVATE KEY BLOCK-----\n